 The Unix pmap command shows the process of memory usage or various processes.
 Pmap displays information about the memory usage map or the address space.
 Memory is the most important component of the operating system and pmap is the most important Unix command.
 You just have to mention the process id in order to find out the memory usage of the processes.
 In the result, it shows full address, kbytes, mode, and mapping.

 Syntax: pmap options

-The touch command is a command-line tool that is applied to update timestamps on files.
-UNIX operating system stores timestamp data of each file or directory including access time, update time and change time.
+Touch command is a command-line tool that is applied to update timestamps on files.
+UNIX operating system stores timestamp data of each file or directory including access time, update time, and change time.
 It can be used to alter timestamps by using the touch command either to update timestamps to the latest time or to alter it to a date in the past.

 Syntax: touch -a filename

 Example: touch -a test11

 The grep is one of the most advanced Unix commands.
 This command is used to search for a given string in a specific file.
 For example, if you have a file test11.txt.
 It contains an article of 1000 words.
 Now, if you want to search a particular text from this file then the grep command can be used.

 Syntax: grep -i filename